Cadify/Cadify-User-Manual/docs/cadify/product/drawings.md

 #### Best Practices
 - Use consistent naming conventions.
-- Keep default SolidWorks names for feature‑based sketches; give meaningful names to top‑level layout/drawing sketches.
+- Keep default SolidWorks names for feature-based sketches; give meaningful names to top-level layout/drawing sketches.
 - Expose only relevant dimensions for the audience.
-- Avoid over‑crowding; use overrides sparingly.
+- Avoid over-crowding; use overrides sparingly.

 ### Drawing Dimensions